-When getting ready to take our trip to Alaska, I knew that I had to do some research when bringing our dogs into Canada.
+When getting ready to take our trip to Alaska, I knew that I had to do some research.
+We were bringing our dogs into Canada for the first time.
 In all honesty, I read a variety of things on the internet that did not turn out to be true.

 What You Don’t Need

 I also read that each pet needs a variety of updated vaccinations, including parvo.
-I even read a couple of times that your pets would need to be inspected by the border agents to make sure that they were healthy enough to enter the country.
+I even read that your pets would need to be inspected by the border agents.
+The reasoning behind this would be to make sure that they were healthy enough to enter the country.
 Turns out, you don’t need any of these things!

 What You Do Need